Collaboration

 Before implementing Mentimeter in your teaching practice it is important to articulate why you are using digital polling and what you want to achieve by using it.
 This will enable you to review your content and determine where to add digital polling accordingly.
 Please note: it is not expected that you get it right the first time however review how it has worked and iterate your design through feedback for the following weeks’ content and unit.

-To get ideas of the different question types, refer to the question types inWhat are the question types? in further in this page.
+To get ideas of the different question types, refer to the question types further down the page.

 In our research of academics using digital polling in their units, it was found there were some simple tips and tricks to get started: